janlukasschroeder/nlp-cheat-sheet-python/README.md

 ## Cosine Similarity

-A document, sentence or word is represented as a vector and the Cosine sim calculates the angle between two vectors.
+A document, sentence or word is represented as a vector and the Cosine sim calculates the angle (="similarity") between two vectors.

-- Small angle = vectors have similar orientation, i.e. sentences are similar.
+The resulting similarity ranges from:

-- Large angle = vectors are oriented in the opposite directions, i.e. sentences are not similar at all.
+- 1 if the vectors are the same
+- 0 if the vectors don’t have any relationship (orthogonal vectors)

 ![cos-sim](https://studymachinelearning.com/wp-content/uploads/2019/09/Cosine-similarity-Wikipedia.png)

+Similarity measurements for:
+- Term frequency vectors
+- Oc-occurence vectors

 ### Example 1